ausmatths/hiker_connect/README.md

 **Milestone 2: Event Management**

 * Develop event creation features enabling users to:
-1. Create new hiking events
+1. Create a new hiking trail, and if a user joins the trail, that specific event will be added to their personal event page.
 2. Select trails from the database for events
-3. Set event details (date, time, meeting point)
+3. Set event details (Like - date, time, location, etc,,..) - To personal calendar
 4. Specify participant limits and RSVP deadlines

 * Build event participation features allowing users to: